 Rainfall occurs mostly in the form of showers and thunderstorms with about 14-18 days, on average, recording at least 0.01 inches (o.25 mm) of rainfall.

-The risk for both cloudy days and showers tend to be highest early in the month and slightly less near the end of the month.
+The risk for both cloudy days and showers tends to be highest early in the month and slightly less near the end of the month.

 August has ample daylight to explore the city ranging from about 13.6 hours early in the month to 12.8 near the month’s end.

-Wind tends to be light to moderate, averaging mostly between 4 mph and 12 mph but stronger gust can occur in thunderstorms.
+Wind tends to be light to moderate, averaging mostly between 4 mph and 12 mph but stronger gusts can occur in thunderstorms.

 Given that it will be hot and humid throughout the entire month, it is best to pack clothing that is light and breathable.

 Lightweight layers will help you stay dry.
-Cotton sundresses, cotton shirts, and loose fitting shorts seem to be a best when dressing for a New Orleans summer.
+Cotton sundresses, cotton shirts, and loose-fitting shorts seem to be the best when dressing for a New Orleans summer.